gearglow/ReptiliaWithATwist/The List.md

 "How do you mean?"
 Hermione asked.

-In answer, Elysia shifted her still-short hair to auburn, then shifted some black streaks in, then shifted to black hair with auburn tips.
+In answer, Elysia shifted her still-short hair to auburn, then shifted some black streaks in, then shifted to black hair with bright red tips.

 "Oh, I like that last one," Hermione said.
 "It's quite striking."